tinacms/tina.io/content/blog/gatsby-tina-101.md

 There are also fields _Tyra_ uses that should be "private" and not available to edit in the sidebar.
 For example, the `type` frontmatter value to identify posts.

 We can configure the sidebar form by passing in a `FormConfig` object to Tina.
 [Customizing forms with Tina](https://tinacms.org/docs/gatsby/markdown/#customizing-remark-forms) is straightforward.
-We only need to define a Javascript object to declare the desired form fields for Tina to render.
+We need to define a JavaScript object to declare the desired form fields for Tina to render.

 Back in `src/blog/post.js`, we can add this configuration object.